Interaction to Next Paint (INP)

 - Optimize animations and transitions: Use the transform and opacity properties for animations and transitions, as they are less expensive for the browser to render.
 Avoid animating expensive properties like width, height, and margin, which can cause layout recalculations and negatively impact INP.

-- Minimize forced synchronous layout: Forced synchronous layout occurs when JavaScript reads and writes layout properties, causing the browser to recalculate layout multiple times.
-Group your read and write operations together to minimize layout thrashing and improve INP.
+- Minimize forced synchronous layout: Forced synchronous layout occurs when JavaScript reads and writes layout properties, causing the browser to recalculate the layout multiple times.
+Group your read-and-write operations together to minimize layout thrashing and improve INP.

-These are just a couple of suggestions on optimizing your INP results.
-Get into performance-first mindset with our comprehensive frontend performance checklist.
+These are just a couple of suggestions for optimizing your INP results.
+Get into a performance-first mindset with our comprehensive frontend performance checklist.

 Continuously monitor and analyze your website's performance to identify areas for improvement and maintain a high-performing site.